By Alyse Bacine

 • Responsible when others withdraw

-This negative self-perception creates a prophecy that fulfills itself, as behaviors stemming from these beliefs often generate the very rejection most feared.
+This negative self-perception creates a self-fulfilling prophecy, as behaviors stemming from these beliefs often generate the very rejection most feared.

 Behavioral Patterns

-People often ask what abandonment issues are and how to recognize them.
+People often ask why abandonment issues develop and how they persist, along with how to recognize them.
 These issues typically manifest through observable behaviors:

 • Remaining in harmful relationships